 Program Focus & Priorities

-Grants are awarded in one of six sectors - arts and culture, community development, education, environment, health, and human services - or other areas of demonstrated need.
+Grants are awarded in one of the following sectors - arts and culture, children and families, education, environment, health, and housing - or other areas of demonstrated need.

 The following are among areas where grants may be awarded: